 - If you have extra arborio rice mixture you can make tiny golf ball sized arancini stuffed with mozzarella cheese.
 Use the same process, just do it on a much smaller scale.

 - Cook the rice the day before so that it’s cool the next day when you go to assemble the arancini.
 I like setting up my Zojirushi Neuro Fuzzy at night before I go to bed and letting the “keep warm” setting hold the rice overnight.
 In the morning I take it out and put it in a container to cool, then pop it in the fridge until I’m ready to assemble.

 deep frying tips for beginners

-- Don’t walk away from your kitchen while the oil heats up — hot oil looks a lot like cold oil in the pot, it doesn’t start bubbling and boiling like water does.
-You might need a higher burner temp than you think to get it to the right temp, but once it’s at temp it retains heat well.
-You’ll likely only need the burner on low-to-medium temps to maintain the right heat while frying.
+- DON’T WALK AWAY!
+Hot oil looks a lot like cold oil in the pot, it doesn’t start bubbling and boiling like water does.
+It will start bubbling once you add your doughnut dough.
+You might need a higher burner temp than you think to get it to the right temp, but once it’s at temp you’ll likely only need the burner on low-to-medium to maintain the right heat while frying.

 - Use a wide spider or slotted spoon to transfer your food in and out of the hot oil without splashing yourself.

 - Dispose of your oil properly — don’t pour it down the drain.
 Use a funnel to transfer the oil (once cool) back to the bottle it came in, then throw out the sealed container.
 There are great tips for how to reuse oil to reduce waste here.

 Unfortunately, no. Arborio is a specific type of extremely starchy, sticky short grain rice.
 If you use a long grain rice like Jasmine or Basmati, or even a standard short grain rice, your arancini won’t hold together.
 Of all the short grain rices that work for arancini, arborio is by far the most common and easy to find in supermarkets.
 The other type of rice that can work is called carnaroli rice.
 You can buy arborio online here and carnaroli online here.